ant-media/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 ```shell
 sudo service apache2 stop
 ```
 - Go to the folder where Ant Media Server is installed.
-Default directory is `/usr/local/antmedia`
+The default directory is `/usr/local/antmedia`

 ```shell
 cd /usr/local/antmedia